animenerdfreddurst/ptu/README.md

 #### Build from source
 When you just want the latest features.
 1. **Clone the repository**:
-<U>Important:</U> You must clone this repo to somewhere other than your foundry systems folder.
+**Important:** You must clone this repo to somewhere other than your foundry systems folder.

     ```
     git clone https://github.com/animenerdfreddurst/ptu